VoidAlone/TimSeverance/docs/Teaching/Algorithms and Data Structures/CS-2420(Summer)/Mid Term Study Guide.md

 -How to insert into a singly linked list
 -Reversal
 -What are nodes, and what do they do / contain
--how to traverse iteratively and recursively
+-how to traverse iteratively and recursively x

 ##### Stacks
 3 Questions on infix/postfix